JoelLefkowitz/swarmroles/README.md

     - joellefkowitz.swarmroles.swarm_initiator
 ```

 Register the first member of the manager group as the swarm_initiator and pass the swarm tokens to the rest of the manager group.
 Provide a list of images to pull and a docker username if the images require a login for access.
-An access token can be issued under the environemnt variable name DOCKER_ACCESS_TOKEN.
+An access token can be issued under the environment variable name DOCKER_ACCESS_TOKEN.

 ```yml
 - hosts: manager